Skip directly to content

 Information and communication

 All of Axfood’s governance documents are communicated via the Group’s intranet and are updated annually to reflect any changes to internal and external requirements.
-Guidelines for internal control are announced in accordance with the Group’s communication structure and procedures for governance documents.
+Guidelines for internal governance and control are announced in accordance with the Group’s communication structure and procedures for governance documents.

 The internal control function reports the results of the year to the Audit Committee, primarily focusing on observations, recommendations and mitigating activities.